 Working with geriatric experts at UNC-CH and local providers, AHECs prepares the curriculum based on the individual practice needs such as geriatric patient assessment, mobility and falls prevention, health literacy, dementia, and overview of mental health first aid.
 Teaching methods include case-based scenarios, group discussions, videos, and skills practice.
 Sessions include discussion of each participant’s role and communication among staff.

-The CGWEP is committed to continuous improvement and so reviews its projects frequently using a Plan, Do, Study, Act formula.
+The CGWEP has a commitment to continuous improvement.
+As a result, we review projects frequently using a Plan, Do, Study, Act formula.
 For this first CGWEP RCQI experience, project staff reviewed the evaluation results from past iterations of the IPE Collaborative experience.
 Prior to CGWEP, 53% percent of the prior year’s students completed evaluations.
 Thus, RCQI actionable items included:

 - Increase the number of students who complete evaluations.

 - Rewrite case scenarios to promote more cross talk.